 The Aquarium at the Boardwalk opened to the public in November of 2020.
 The facility encompasses ten theme exhibit zones within the building footprint, a gift shop, and back of house.
 Over 400,000 gallons of marine environments ranging from coral reefs to shipwrecks are ready for exploration.
 Each exhibit provides interesting and engaging views of the underwater world.
-Designed by St. Louis-based PGAV, the Aquarium at the Boardwalk has quickly become a must-see attraction in Branson, MO.
+The Aquarium at the Boardwalk has quickly become a must-see attraction in Branson, MO.

 Theme Exhibit Highlights